scipion-em/docs/docs/developer/building-scipion-docs.rst

     (sphinx-env) $ cd scipion-docs
     (sphinx-env) $ pip install -r requirements.txt

+NOTE: we could skip the environment creation and install the requirements in Scipion's python.
+Then we would run the commands using ``scipion run ...``.
+However the installation of requirements will mess with the versions currently available in Scipion's site-packages.

 Scipion's environment variables
 -------------------------------

-You can skip this step if you plan on setting up Pycharm to execute the commands.
-Keep reading to see examples of Pycharm run configurations.
 Set environment variables to emulate Scipion's environment.
 We have to do this because in order to build the api docs, Sphinx actually imports the modules.
 Without these variables, many modules will fail to import.
 We need:
 ``SCIPION_HOME``, ``LD_LIBRARY_PATH``, ``SCIPION_SHORT_VERSION``.
 To export these variables, copy the output of the following commands in a terminal: